 In event it is established that a student has engaged in academic dishonesty, a committee of staff members and administration has adopted the following steps as a policy.

-Queens Explorers Elementary School will have regularly virtual trips.
-Invitations to join trips are dependent on student behavior, and adherence to the school Code of Conduct and lunch payment.
+Queens Explorers Elementary School will have regular virtual trips or walking trips.
 Parents will fund trips if fees are required.
 A permission slip must be completed for each field trip.
 The forms will be sent home prior to the scheduled trip.
-This form must be completed and returned to school before a student may participate on the trip.
-Phone permission is not sufficient and will not be accepted.
-If the school administrators assess that your child’s conduct does not reflect the rules and regulations of Queens Explorers, he/she will not receive a consent form for field trip participation.
-The teacher will contact the parent if their child will not be attending the trip.
+This form must be completed and returned to school before a student may participate in the trip.
+If the school administrators assess that your child’s conduct does not reflect the rules and regulations of Queens Explorers, you may be asked to accompany your child for your child to attend.
+In this case, the teacher will contact the parent if their child will not be attending the trip.

 School Clubs and Extracurricular Activities